 - Technical Questions; and

 47. You will be advised of the length of the interview in your invite letter.

-48. Interview questions will be based on the information contained in the Job Specification and may assess different elements of the Recruitment and Selection Framework – Experience, Technical, Assembly Skills and Behaviours and Strengths.
+48. Interview questions will be based on the information contained in the Candidate Information Booklet and may assess different elements of the Recruitment and Selection Framework – Experience, Technical, Assembly Skills and Behaviours and Strengths.

 49. These questions assess capability, past experience and behaviour.

 - Tell me about a time when you have managed a team member who was not performing to the standard required?

 i.
 What did you do in preparation for speaking with the team member?